benaston/GitCheatSheet/readme.md

 Git Cheat Sheet
 ====

+Show the log of commits for a single user: `git log --author="Jon"`

 Show the history for a file, following renames: `git log --follow -p file`

 Show the changes associated with a commit: `git show <sha>`